Felix Zollicoffer: Cumberland Gap

-In an effort to prevent a Union Army incursion into east Tennessee, Zollicoffer took the initiative and occupied Cumberland Gap on September 14, 1861.
-Zollicoffer then was responsible for guarding the 128 mi of Confederate line between Cumberland Gap and Tompkinsville, Kentucky.
+In an effort to prevent a Union Army incursion into East Tennessee, Zollicoffer took the initiative and occupied Cumberland Gap on September 14.
+Zollicoffer was responsible for guarding the 128 mi of Confederate line between Cumberland Gap and Tompkinsville, Kentucky.
 For 71 miles, this line crossed the Cumberland Mountains.
-On September 15, 1861, General Albert Sidney Johnston assumed command of Confederate forces in the Western Theater between the Appalachian Mountains and the Mississippi River.
-He retained Zollicoffer as district commander in east Tennessee.
+On September 15 General Albert Sidney Johnston assumed command of Confederate forces in the Western theater between the Appalachian Mountains and the Mississippi River.
+He retained Zollicoffer as district commander in East Tennessee.

-On September 17, 1861, Zollicoffer sent a force through the Cumberland Gap along the Wilderness Road to drive the Union Army from Barbourville, Kentucky, relieve pressure on the recently established Confederate line at Bowling Green, Kentucky and thwart an expected drive by Union Brigadier General George H. Thomas into eastern Tennessee and the Cumberland Gap by forcing him to retain his force in Kentucky.
-On September 19, 800 of Zollicoffer's men under Colonel Joel Battle ambushed the Union force of about 150 home guards while they were foraging and pushed them out of Barbourville at the minor Battle of Barbourville.
-Another detachment of Zollicoffer's force under Colonel James Rains dispersed an encampment of Union recruits at Laurel Bridge, Kentucky, on September 26, 1861, while the Goose Creek Salt Works were attacked by a second Confederate unit under Colonel D. H. Cummings, which carried off 200 barrels of salt.
+On September 17 Zollicoffer sent a force through the Cumberland Gap along the Wilderness Road to drive the Union Army from Barbourville, Kentucky, relieve pressure on the recently established Confederate line at Bowling Green and thwart an expected drive by Union Brigadier General George H. Thomas into East Tennessee and the Cumberland Gap by forcing him to retain his force in Kentucky.
+On September 19, 800 of Zollicoffer's men under Colonel Joel Battle ambushed the Union force of about 150 home guards while they were foraging and pushed them out of Barbourville at the Battle of Barbourville.
+Another detachment of Zollicoffer's force under Colonel James Rains dispersed an encampment of Union recruits at Laurel Bridge, Kentucky, on September 26, while the Goose Creek Salt Works were attacked by a second Confederate unit under Colonel D. H. Cummings, which carried off 200 barrels of salt.
 Zollicoffer's force was essentially on a raid and soon withdrew.

-In mid-October 1861, a large part of Zollicoffer's force marched 40 mi from Cumberland Gap to London, Kentucky.
-At the Battle of Wildcat Mountain on October 21, Zollicoffer's force was stymied by a prepared Union force fighting on rugged terrain, and he soon retreated into rural eastern Tennessee, which remained rife with Union sentiment.
+In mid-October, a large part of Zollicoffer's force marched 40 mi from Cumberland Gap to London, Kentucky.
+At the Battle of Wildcat Mountain on October 21, Zollicoffer's force was stymied by a prepared Union force fighting on rugged terrain, and he retreated into rural East Tennessee, which remained rife with Union sentiment.